colt05-test/ScratchAPI/README.md

 Credits are at credits.md in this repo.
 # How to use?
 1. Install python.
-2. Install pip.
-3. Install requests using pip.
+2. Install pip, then install requests using pip.
-3.5 (lol).
-Clone this repository.
+3. Clone this repository.
 4. Run bridge_variables.py to make sure it works.
 5. Open python.
 6. Import bridge_variables.